SKS-PH/haven-protocol/README.md

 1. Navigate to Metamask Menu->Import Account.
 2. Select a local account's private key and paste.
 3. Hit Import.
-4. _Optional:_ Label the account nickname appropriately to avoid confusion.
+4. _Optional:_ Label the account nickname appropriately to avoid confusion. e.g. Test Account #0
 5. Repeat for as many test accounts as you want.

 **Reminder:** Don't send real ETH to these accounts.